ANALYSIS-Conservative groups advising White House push fast reopening, not testing

 A post on the FreedomWorks website argues that businesses "will use common sense discretion" in reopening and those who do not run their operations safely will fail in the marketplace.
 According to the White House, states must have "robust testing” programs in place for at-risk healthcare workers before reopening, but state governors including New York's Andrew Cuomo say they neither have the budget nor the supplies to do so.

-South Korea, among the first countries to bring a major coronavirus outbreak under control, is relying on an intensive, central-government run contact tracing and testing campaign to keep the virus under control without lockdowns.
+South Korea, among the first countries to bring a major coronavirus outbreak under control, is relying https://www.reuters.com/article/us-health-coronavirus-southkorea-respons/ahead-of-the-curve-south-koreas-evolving-strategy-to-prevent-a-coronavirus-resurgence-idUSKCN21X0MO on a intensive, central-government run contact tracing and testing campaign to keep the virus under control without lockdowns.
+CONSERVATIVE WISH LISTS

-The Heritage Foundation, whose current president, Kay James and former president, Jim DeMint, have both been named to Trump's reopening task force, mentions testing in a reopening plan but rejects calls for universal, federally-backed testing as a condition of lifting restrictions.
-Instead, the conservative think tank's official-sounding "National Coronavirus Recovery Commission" recommends https://www.coronaviruscommission.com/recommendations that testing be done by random sample to determine the prevalence of the virus within specific communities.
+The Heritage Foundation, whose current president, Kay Coles James and former president, Jim DeMint, have both been named to Trump's reopening task force, mentions testing in a reopening plan, but rejects calls for universal, federally-backed testing as a condition of lifting restrictions.
+James chairs the conservative think tank's official-sounding "National Coronavirus Recovery Commission," which recommends https://www.coronaviruscommission.com/recommendations that testing be done by random sample to determine the prevalence of the virus within specific communities.
 Workplace testing regimes should be developed by individual companies, with employers paying the costs.

-The group also included some longstanding demands, such as recommending states that make public education funding portable and repeal "unreasonable daycare licensing requirements" that raise costs and limit return-to-work options.
+The group also included some longstanding demands, such as recommending states make public education funding portable and repeal "unreasonable day care licensing requirements" that raise costs and limit return-to-work options.
 Some Trump administration officials have emphasized that getting the virus under control is the only way to restore consumer and economic confidence.

 New York University's Paul Romer is among the economists who have rolled out their own reopening plan https://roadmap.paulromer.net/paulromer-roadmap-report.pdfs.
 His, with assistance from the Rockefeller Foundation, focuses solely on testing as a way to restore confidence, advocating $100 billion in federal up-front spending on tests.
 The former World Bank chief economist argues that lifting the lockdowns without a clear containment strategy will keep consumers in fear and will do little to recoup the $500 billion per month in lost output that the U.S. economy is now suffering.